sciZer0/newdiscoveries/c/README.md

 But simultaneously,

+Each Force is striving to accelerate Velocity of the pushed object.

+In other words,

-Force is the process when Organism using its resources is pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.
-Of course, the increase is possible if there isn't the same in magnitude Force being counter.
+Force is the process where Organism, pushing an object by its Hand, is striving to increase Velocity of the pushed object at the rate equal to Target Acceleration.**

-Note: strive means to make an effort to accomplish a target
+Note: strive means to make an effort to accomplish a target.

-Importantly, when a Organism using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent.

 The New Concept of Force is:

-> **Force is the process when Organism using its resources is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.**
+> **Force is the process where Organism, pushing an object by its Hand, is spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.

 --